What is Meth?

 At The Manor Clinic, we recognise that it can be difficult to take the first step towards recovery from a meth addiction.
 Our free, no obligation addiction assessment allows you to discuss your unique concerns with one of our specialists, in a confidential and non-judgemental environment.
 This initial assessment will begin to help you to identify the underlying causes of your addiction, and is the first step towards developing a personalised addiction treatment journey.

 Contact us today, to book your FREE addiction assessment: 023 8046 4721

 The drug can cause significant damage to a person’s physical health.
 As with many other drugs, those who use meth are always at risk of death from accident, suicide, or unintentional overdose.
-Meth is a dangerous drug and the consequences for its use are severe.
-But by enlisting the help of an experienced treatment team and a dedicated substance misuse treatment centre, it is possible to reclaim your life from this insidious substance.
+Meth is a dangerous drug and the consequences of its use are severe.
+But by enlisting the help of an experienced treatment team at a dedicated drug addiction treatment centre like The Manor Clinic, it is possible to reclaim your life from this insidious substance.